-PR Daily ran an oped earlier this week: The PR industry today looks an awful lot like advertising.
+PR Daily ran an opinion piece that said, the PR industry today looks an awful lot like advertising.

 Why does it look like this, according to the author?

-Because, he says, with social media, blogs and even press releases, PR is going straight to the audience and bypassing the traditional media.
+Because, with social media, blogs and even press releases, PR is going straight to the audience and bypassing the traditional media.

 What the author is getting after is third-party validation: by skipping the media and publishing to reach audiences directly, PR is missing the credibility that is earned through the media.